Welcome to London and South East England Burn Network

 We are one of four, Operational Delivery Networks for specialised burns.
 The LSEBN serves a population of around 21 million people, living in London, the East of England, Kent Surrey and Sussex, Thames Valley and Wessex.

-The network consists of four hospitals providing care for complex burn injuries (burn centres and burn units) and we are making plans to develop new facilities, providing specialist care for patients with less severe injuries, closer to where they live.
+The network consists of five hospitals providing specialised care for people with burn injuries, including those with complex burn injuries (requiring care in a burn centre or burn unit).
+We are making plans to develop new facilities, providing specialist care for patients with less severe injuries, closer to where they live.

 St Andrews Burn Centre, Broomfield Hospital, Chelmsford